 When a home can’t sell on the open market due to an old roof or another issue that makes it fail inspection, prices need to drop.
 Instead of selling for top dollar, they seek other methods to offload these less-than-perfect homes, which include lowering the price.

-You may see a fix and flip house being sold at an auction or you may find them on the MLS as an expired listing.
+You may see a fix and flip house at an auction, or you may find them on the MLS as an expired listing.
 The best way to identify and make an offer on a Fix and Flip house is to work with a real estate agent so that you can compare the home’s price with the competing listings market value.

 - Open market listings at less than market value

 Though it’s possible to find properties on our own, the information DIY home seekers get is not as up to date compared to the data that an agent gets through the MLS.
 Also, one can’t beat the advantage of having connections through investors, other agents, and builder partners through a real estate brokerage.

 Being able to have the most selection will help you make the most strategic choices.
 A low home value before renovations and modest repair costs can lead to a favorable profit margin.
 Let’s look at some of these popular places to find the best flips.

 What to Look for when Flipping a House?

 When flipping a house, it’s important to find homes that can give you profit after you restore it.
 The after-repair value (ARV) must be high enough to cover renovation costs, its initial purchase price, and the cost of holding the house while you repair it.
 Any property taxes, utilities, trash pickup, and other expenses related to owning the house, even if it’s just for a month or two, must not push you over the territory of breaking even or being in the negative.
 A successful flip makes you money, period.

 That being said, here are some things that real estate professionals recommend that you look out for when finding the right property to flip.
 Here they are: